I lived in Silicon Valley for a few years. So I used to drive up to San Francisco fairly often.

 This was such a problem in those days that there was a local expression, “You can’t get there from here.”

-If God’s way was to be attractional then Jesus would never have had to leave heaven.
+If God’s way was to be attractional then Yeshua would never have had to leave heaven.
 Almost by definition heaven is a very attractive place.
-When God said, “Go”, Jesus could have just said, “No need.
+When God said, “Go”, Yeshua could have just said, “No need.
 This place is so attractive they will come here.”

 And that is the point isn’t it.
 We’re lost.
 Lost.
 Get it?
 If you’re lost then you don’t know the way home.
 No matter how attractive home is, you don’t know how to get there.
 Even if you want to go there, you can’t.